 Ombudsman

-The local long-term care ombudsman helps persons living in nursing homes and assisted living facilities, and persons receiving community-based services, assert their rights and express their grievances, regarding the long-term care services they receive.
+Once the choice has been made to move to a facility, the Local Long-term Care Ombudsman is available to help persons living in nursing homes and assisted living facilities, and persons receiving community-based services, assert their rights and express their grievances, regarding the long-term care services they receive.

 The Ombudsman:

-• Advocates on behalf of persons living in nursing homes and assisted living facilities.
+• Advocates on behalf of persons living in nursing homes and assisted living facilities

 • Investigates and helps resolve complaints regarding long-term care facilities and services.